 In sensitive, challenging cases like these, hiring a skilled, experienced lawyer to represent you is critical.
 A skilled lawyer will know the best way to rebut accusations and to present your version of events.
 Your lawyer can also help you identify witnesses who might support your defense.
 While it may seem to be just your word against your accuser’s, a good lawyer can often find more evidence than just the testimony of two adversaries.

 The Marshall Defense Firm has a great deal of experience representing clients accused of sex crimes and doesn’t shy away from their difficulty.
-If you’re facing a rape or other sex crime accusation, please call us at 206-826-1400 to consult with a knowledgeable attorney.
+If you’re facing a rape or other sex crime accusation, please contact us at 206.202.1633 or firstname.lastname@example.org to consult with a knowledgeable attorney.